Actuarial Science ,BS

 Learn to examine risk through the lens of mathematics, and enjoy a career that enables you to devise creative solutions that minimize risk and maximize reward.

-The degree's core classes prepare students for the required professional actuarial credentialing exams offered by the Society of Actuaries and the Casualty Actuarial Society.
+The program's core classes prepare students for the required professional actuarial credentialing exams offered by the Society of Actuaries and the Casualty Actuarial Society.
 The school also offers reimbursements upon completion for the cost of taking these exams.
 The actuarial science program has a strong partnership with the local insurance industry, leading to many internship and scholarship opportunities for students.

 In addition to reviewing the guidelines in the Concurrent Program Options section below, students interested in pursuing concurrent or second baccalaureate degrees in The College of Liberal Arts and Sciences are advised to visit The College's website for more information and requirements.

-This program may be eligible for an Optional Practical Training extension for up to 36 months.
-This OPT work authorization term may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.
+This program may be eligible for an Optional Practical Training extension for up to 24 months.
+This OPT work authorization period may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.

-The OPT extension only applies to students on an F-1 visa and does not apply to students completing the degree through ASU Online.
+The OPT extension only applies to students on an F-1 visa and does not apply to students completing a degree through ASU Online.

-• Second language requirement: No
+- Second language requirement: No

 Acceptance to the graduate program requires a separate application.
 Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.